FAQ About Shea House

 Can I choose my room in Shea House?

-No. The department and Housing coordinate the room and floor assignment
+No. The department and Housing coordinate the room and floor assignment.
+Most but not all residents live with someone else from their pod.

 Can I choose my roommate?